Skin Symptoms of Lyme Disease

 2

-Skin symptoms of Lyme disease are often the earliest signs of infection.
-Many patients develop rashes or other skin changes after a tick bite, although these symptoms may vary widely in appearance.
+Lyme disease skin symptoms are often the earliest visible findings of infection.
+Patients may notice a Lyme disease rash, skin lesions, spots on the skin, or other changes after a tick bite, although these findings vary widely in appearance.

 The most recognized skin manifestation of Lyme disease is erythema migrans, a rash that may expand over time.
 However, not all Lyme rashes have the classic bull’s-eye appearance.
 Some patients develop solid red patches, multiple lesions, or unusual rash patterns that can be mistaken for other conditions.

-This page highlights common skin manifestations associated with Lyme disease and links to clinical articles discussing these symptoms in greater detail.
+This page highlights common skin findings associated with Lyme disease and links to clinical articles discussing these findings in greater detail.

 • Bull’s-eye rash